apg/lack/README.md

 ## Note:

 This is super hacky right now, but "works."
-I will be adding a way to do formatted output next.

 ## Build